-- Could make a financial gain, or avoid a financial loss, at the expense of the client; or - Has an interest in the outcome of a service provided to the client or of a transaction carried out on behalf of the client, which is distinct from the client's interest in that outcome; or - Has a financial or other incentive to favour the interest of another client, or group of clients, over the interests of the client; or - Carries on the same business as the client; or - Receives or will receive from a person other than the client, an inducement in relation to a service provided to the client, in the form of monies, goods or services, other than the standard commission or fee for that service.
+- Could make a financial gain, or avoid a financial loss, at the expense of the client; or - Has an interest in the outcome of a service provided to the client or of a transaction carried out on behalf of the client, which is distinct from the client's interest in that outcome; or - Has a financial or other incentive to favour the interest of another client, orgroup of clients, over the interests of the client; - Carries on the same business as the client; or - Receives or will receive from a person other than the client, an inducement in relation to a service provided to the client, in the form of monies, goods or services, other than the standard commission or fee for that service.

-Jefferies is involved in a full range of services including investment banking, sales and trading of investment products, the production of investment research and wealth and asset management activities.
-As such the Companies have identified the following activities which may lead to conflicts:
+Jefferies (including the Group) is involved in a full range of services including investment banking, sales and trading of investment products, the production of investment research and wealth and asset management activities.
+As such the Company has identified the following activities which may lead to conflicts (either at the level of the Company, its employees or at the level of the Group):

-- Dealing as principal for their own account by selling an investment to a client or buying it from a client, or being a market-maker or otherwise having a holding or dealing position in the investment concerned or an associated investment: - Taking principal positions in an issuer Jefferies is advising.
+- Dealing as principal for their own account by selling an investment to a client or buying it from a client, or being a market-maker or otherwise having a holding or dealing position in the investment concerned or an associated investment; - Taking principal positions in an issuer Jefferies is advising.
 Jefferies may be in a conflicted position based on security holdings of Jefferies or its affiliates, members of the transaction team or senior management; - Executing client transactions.
-Conflicts may arise if client orders are not executed with regard to regulatory rules on best execution; - Providing services to one client in relation to an investment in which another client is entering into transactions; - Matching one client's transaction with that of another client where Jefferies is acting or seeking to act as agent for (and to receive and retain commission or other charges from) both; - Having other business relationships, including investment banking relationships, with the company, or a related entity, in relation to whose securities a client is entering into transactions; - Being involved as financial adviser, broker, nominated adviser, sponsor, underwriter or otherwise in a new issue, underwriting, rights issue, takeover or similar transaction concerning an investment, or the issuer of an investment or a related investment; - Receiving retrocessions or product distributions when certain products or Funds are recommended to clients;
+Conflicts may arise if client orders are not executed with regard to regulatory rules on best execution, and client order priority; - Providing services to one client in relation to an investment in which another client is entering into transactions; - Matching one client's transaction with that of another client where Jefferies is acting or seeking to act as agent for (and to receive and retain commission or other charges from) both;